Refresh Expiration Date for the Product Key

 - To renew your license, visit the Tableau renewal(Link opens in a new window) web page.

 If the TSM date matches the portal date and the following refresh operation fails, contact Tableau Support(Link opens in a new window).

-Note: To refresh your product key in an offline environment, you must first deactivate your existing product key and then activate the new product key.
+Note: To refresh your product key in an offline environment, visit the Tableau Customer Portal to obtain the latest term key, and then activate it.
 For more information about offline activation, see Activate Tableau Server Offline - Adding a License.
 Activate all product keys before starting Tableau Server.
 Otherwise some users might become unlicensed.

 Open TSM in a browser:

 Click Configuration and Licensing and click Refresh All:

 Open a command prompt as administrator on the initial node (the node where TSM is installed).